carterbancroft/mock-jwt-example/README.md

 testing a Node.js Express application.
 It assumes you're using Auth0 but the mocking strategy applies more broadly to JSON Web Tokens in general.

+I've also written a [companion article](https://carterbancroft.com/mocking-json-web-tokens-and-auth0/) for this repo.

 ## Setup

 ```